xenomachina/kessel/README.md

 syntax trees are both user-defined, and one can easily use tokenization without parsing, parsing without tokenizing, or perform additional processing on the token stream between tokenization and parsing.

-Kessel also includes some helpers for identifying the original position of tokenized/parsed objects in the source, to assist with error reporting and other diagnostics.

 ## Tokenization